A Quick Sloper History

 Rounding out the properties illustrious history, an Ice Farm was started around 1900 by the brother-in-law of Cornelia, William Orr.
 After building a dam to increase the size and depth of Sloper pond, Orr created a very successful Ice block business, selling blocks of ice to businesses and homes around the region.
 In the late 1930's, business declined as electric refrigeration was a prominent and available means to keep items cold.

 Present Day Sloper

 Present day Sloper services over 40,000 youth throughout the year through teambuilding, school group, rental, birthday party, educational, and day camp programming.
 Our flag ship program is the summer day camp, where campers from all over join us for fun, adventure, and traditions like no where else.
-In the summer, we will get on average 800+ campers every day with over 200 staff making the magic come to life.
+In the summer, we will get on average 900+ campers every day with over 200 staff making the magic come to life.
 Sloper offers a mixture of traditional, ageless camp activities and new age programs that mirror the interests of modern youth.
-Some of the activities include: swimming, archery, arts and crafts, boating, Ninja Warrior Course, a crystal mine, the Sloper Express, a tricycle race track, basketball, 4-Square, a Library, Nature center, low ropes challenge course, a climbing tower, and high ropes.
+Some of the activities include: swimming, archery, arts and crafts, boating, Ninja Warrior Course, a crystal mine, the Sloper Express, basketball, 4-Square, a Library, Nature center, Splash Park, low ropes challenge course, a climbing tower, and high ropes.